ibaibing/building-javacard-applet/README.md

 # Building JavaCard Applet
->![Note]
->
->This guide only tested on Windows.
+>![Note]This guide only tested on Windows.

-You can build JavaCard Applets as follows, but you should be prepared for the requirements in this document.
+You can build JavaCard Applets as follows, whichever you choose, you should be prepared for the requirements in this document.

 | Name         | Description                                               |
 | ------------ | --------------------------------------------------------- |